Whose separation anxiety is it anyway?

 Create a coping plan with them

 Separation can be tough.
 It’s fair to expect big emotions of fear, sadness and anger will come.
 It’s helpful to have a plan in place for when those emotions pop up.
 Help them think through what they can do when they’re scared, sad or overwhelmed.
 Distraction is key.
 Perhaps they can read a favorite book, bead if they find that soothing, hug a comforting toy or stuffed animal.
-Discuss some things they can say to themself to calm down like, “I can do this,” or “Mom and/or Dad are safe, I’ll see them soon.”
+Discuss some things they can say to themselves to calm down like, “I can do this,” or “Mom and/or Dad are safe, I’ll see them soon.”

 For little ones, encourage them to use deep breathing to calm themselves down, putting one hand on their belly and one hand on their chest and imagining breathing in the smell of their favorite food and then blowing out through their mouth, as if the food was “too hot”.
 The plan should include the reassurance that mom and/or dad believe that school, camp, a friend’s house and work are safe, and that they will see you at the end of the day.